karavanlarp/karavanlarp.github.io/eng/world/theuma.md

 There are other inhabitants on Theuma besides the alenti and the theumites.

-Unlike our world, there are no cats and dogs.
-Wolves and lynxes exist, but the alenti have domesticated wild boars and goats instead.
-Most pets are small pigs and goats.
-There are also no horses.
+The alenti keep small pigs and goats as domestic animals, but there are cats, dogs and lizards as well.
+Horses exist, but not in great numbers (mostly used in warfare).
 Cattle is used for food and farming.
 Draft animals are usually animal-shaped serviles.

 **Plants**